w3c/tdm-reservation-protocol/docs/adopters.md

 - Gruppo editoriale Mauri Spagnol (GEMS): in its EPUB files.
 - The Finnish Publishers Association estimates that the adoption of the TDMProtocol is between 50% -80% of trade publishers and 70% of publishers of learning material.

-## STM Publishers
+## Academic & STM Publishers
-The following Science, Technology and Mathematics publishers has adopted the protocol:
+The following Academic & Science, Technology and Mathematics publishers has adopted the protocol:

 - Elsevier (https://www.elsevier.com/): as tdmrep.json, http headers + html metadata, with a policy.
 - American Chemical Society (https://pubs.acs.org/): as tdmrep.json, with a policy.